Crusiom/COMSW4156-Project/README.md

 -   `GET /api/v1/events`
     -   Description:
-        Get a list of all events that fall under the current application
+        Get a list of all events that fall under the current category
+    -   Request Headers:
+        -   `Authorizatoin: string starting with 'Bearer'`
     -   Request Body:
         -   `app:string`
+        -   `category:enum`
     -   Response Codes:
         -   `200: Success`
         -   `401: Not authorized to get events`